twitham1/kjv-bible-lyric-files/README.md

 Grab a release file from github to get a full set of .lrc files for compatible .mp3 files, see INSTALL options below.

-These .lrc files distribute the time of the audio recording across the "reading syllables" of the text.
+Text to audio synchronization is not perfect.
+Rather, the time of the audio recording is automatically distributed across the "reading syllables" of the text.
 This yields a display within a line or two of the sound most of the time.
-The sound and text occasionally drift by up to 5 lines so displaying 11 or more lines of context is recommended.
+Displaying 1 line at a time will not work.
+The sound and text occasionally drift by up to +/- 5 lines so displaying 11 or more lines of context is recommended.

 "Reading syllables" are the syllables of the words plus:

-* two syllables for a chapter header: { }
+* two syllables around a chapter header: { }
 * two syllables for sentence ending punctuation: . ? !
 * one syllable for pause punctuation: , ; :
 * one syllable for blank line paragraph separator